The Vigenère Cipher

 Real-World Use

-- Diplomatic/Military: Used in the 16th–19th centuries for secure communication (e.g., Mary Queen of Scots’ encrypted letters).
+- Historical: Used in 16th–19th century diplomacy/military (e.g., Mary Queen of Scots’ encrypted letters).

-- Limited Modern Use: Obsolete for high-security needs but serves as a teaching tool for cryptography fundamentals.
+- Modern: Obsolete for high-security needs but teaches cryptography fundamentals.

 Why It Matters Today